AdamBoley/Project-Beergate/README.md

 Cloudinary is also storing, and presumably serving, the CSS file.
 This is proved by disabling STATICFILES_STORAGE - without it, the CSS file fails to load on the deployed version

+Verdict 9/9/22:
-Verdict - Ultimately, a Rich Text Editor proved too difficult to get working in production.
+Ultimately, implementing a Rich Text Editor using either the CK Editor or the TinyMCE proved too difficult to get working in production.
 I note that [RateBeer](https://www.ratebeer.com/) does not use an RTE.
 Reviews posted by users are short and simple, without fancy formatting.

+Update 11/9/22:
+I remembered that the Django Blog walkthrough project uses the Django Summernote editor.
+Whilst I wanted for this project to move away from the walkthrough project as much as possible, so as to make it as much of my own work as possible, I note that the Summernote editor worked and was easy to implement.
+This proved true for this projet as well - I was able to implement it in about 2 hours of work, compared to the 2 days I had previous spent fruitlessly trying to make the CK Editor and TinyMCE editor work.
+That said, several commits were necessary, as the deployed app initially failed to load with an H10 error.
+Those commits removed remnant code written for the previously-named rich text editors and reworked the settings and forms files.

+Whilst the note about [RateBeer](https://www.ratebeer.com/) above still stands, the implementation of the Summernote editor is as much about me proving to myself that I could do it as it is about providing a good user experience.
+It should go without saying that I am very pleased to have done so.
+Credit goes to [this article](https://djangocentral.com/integrating-summernote-in-django/) and the [Django Summernote documentation](https://github.com/summernote/django-summernote)